jlchafardet/tictactoe-csharp/README.md

 This is a console-based Tic-Tac-Toe game implemented in C#.
 The game allows a user to play against a computer opponent.
 The user can choose to play against a random opponent or a smart opponent using the Minimax algorithm.

+## Ways to Improve the Game Without Overcomplicating the Code

+1. ~~Input Validation and Error Handling:~~
+   - ~~Improve input validation to handle non-integer inputs gracefully.~~
+   - ~~Provide more user-friendly error messages.~~
+2. ~~Game Restart Option:~~
+   - ~~Add an option to restart the game after it ends, without having to restart the application.~~
+3. ~~Enhanced User Interface:~~
+   - ~~Improve the visual representation of the game board, such as adding borders or better spacing.~~
+   - ~~Use different colors for different game states (e.g., win, draw).~~
+4. Player Names:
+   - Allow users to enter their names and display them during the game and in the results.
+5. Sound Effects:
+   - Add simple sound effects for moves, wins, and draws to make the game more engaging.
+6. Game Timer:
+   - Add a timer to track how long each game takes and display it at the end.
+7. Statistics:
+   - Track and display additional statistics, such as the number of moves made by each player.
+8. ~~Refactor Code for Readability:~~
+    - ~~Break down large methods into smaller, more manageable methods.~~
+    - ~~Use more descriptive variable names.~~

 ## Features

 - Play against a computer opponent.